ateamofantsintheirprime/OZF-scrim-detector/README.md

     15) make it properly record scrim results in json files, with full season breakdowns, team/roster breakdowns and player breakdowns

+    16) make it so you can provide any arbitrary log and it will tell u if it's two teams from some ozf season, and if so, which season

 NOTES: